Committee on the Rights of the Child: Bhutan

-“In the light of its general comment No. 8 (2006) on corporal punishment, the Committee urges the State party to:
+“In the light of its general comment No. 8 (2006) on the right of the child to protection from corporal punishment and other cruel or degrading forms of punishment, the Committee urges the State party to:

-(a) Review the Penal Code of 2004, in particular article 109, to fully prohibit the use of corporal punishment in all settings, including the home, alternative care, monasteries, day care and schools; the Child Care and Protection Act of 2011, the Child Adoption Act of 2012 and the Domestic Violence Prevention Act of 2013 to unequivocally prohibit corporal punishment of children; and
+(a) Review the Penal Code of 2004, in particular article 109, to prohibit fully the use of corporal punishment in all settings, including the home, alternative care, monasteries, day care and schools; the Child Care and Protection Act of 2011; the Child Adoption Act of 2012; and the Domestic Violence Prevention Act of 2013, to prohibit unequivocally corporal punishment of children;

-(b) Finalize promptly the Dratshang Lhentshog’s (Commission for Monastic Affairs) initiative to provide for alternative forms of discipline and take all measures necessary to enforce it in practice;
+(b) Finalize promptly the initiative of the Dratshang Lhentshog (Commission for Monastic Affairs) to provide for alternative forms of discipline and take all measures necessary to enforce it in practice;

 Session 049 (2008)